Skip to main content

 Accelerating change together

-Plenitude is “at the forefront of Eni’s decarbonization strategy,” in the words of Stefano Goberti, CEO of the new company which aims to supply 100% decarbonized energy to all customers by 2040.
-In doing so it will support Eni’s targets of zero net Scope 3 CO2 emissions (those not produced directly by the company but indirectly linked to its activities, such as the use of the products it sells).
-And the position Plenitude occupies is important because it is the point through which energy flows directly into homes and companies.
-The new company will already have a portfolio of more than 10 million Eni gas e luce customers.
-It aims to increase that number to more than 15 million by 2030, leveraging “technologically advanced assets with a global presence” and “a wide range of soon-to-be-realised renewable energy projects”.
+Plenitude was established as an instrument to accelerate the transition and is “at the forefront of Eni’s decarbonization strategy,” according to Stefano Goberti, CEO of the new company.
+Plenitude aims to supply 100% decarbonized energy to all customers by 2040, a goal that will also help Eni achieve its target of zero net Scope 3 CO2 emissions (those not produced directly by the company but indirectly linked to its activities, such as the use of the products it sells).
+It is a strategic presence because it reaches straight into homes and businesses, backed by an established and steadily growing customer portfolio and drawing on “technologically advanced assets with a global presence” as well as “a wide range of soon-to-be-realised renewable energy projects”.
 For this reason, Goberti added, “we can be people’s best allies in tackling the energy transition”.

 This is all reflected in the logo, designed specifically to symbolise a step forward.
 Branding is never just an aesthetic choice or a question of simple graphics – it shows exactly where a company is heading.
 The new brand standing alongside Eni (and explicitly recalling it) is a statement of how the new company will deploy the expertise and strength of the whole group.
 It will do so in the service of everyone coming together to make change possible.